What a Diff'rence a Day Makes: Esther Phillips version

-In 1975, Esther Phillips recorded her version of the song.
-Her version had a disco feel to it.
+In 1975, Esther Phillips recorded a disco version of the song.
 The Esther Phillips version became a big hit, reaching number twenty on the US Hot 100 and number 6 in the UK.
 It also reached number two on the disco charts.
 Her version also did well on the US soul chart, reaching the top ten.
 Phillips performed the song on the television comedy variety program Saturday Night Live during its first season.